 - To better meet your food security assessment objectives.

 It is important to analyse the secondary data collection’s applicability to the assessment goals.
 While certain information could be readily accessible and available, other information might need more work to gather.
 The information’s level of quality will differ.
 At the province, district town, and national capital levels, secondary information is frequently discovered.

 Your co-workers and volunteers should be consulted as a source of secondary information.
-Asking for information from co-workers who participated in earlier emergencies and assessments can provide accurate and trustworthy information, such as institutional memory.
+Asking for information from co-workers who participated in earlier emergencies and assessments can provide accurate and trustworthy information, as can institutional memory.